Secure Your Attic. Protect Your Home.

 - Accessibility and Clear Height: An attic’s weight capacity is affected by its accessibility and the clear height between joists and rafters.
 Attics with higher clear heights and accessible openings can generally support more weight.

 - Structural Condition: The age, condition, and any existing damage to the structure impact its weight capacity.
-Wear and tear, rot, or other forms of damage can significantly reduce an attic’s load-bearing capacity.
+Wear and tear, rot, or other forms of damage can significantly reduce an attic’s load-bearing capacity and compromise its structural integrity.

 Average Weight Limits for Residential Attics